utiasDSL/util-uwb-dataset/index.md

 ---
 ## Summary
-The UTIAS ultra-wideband (UWB) time-difference-of-arrival (TDOA) consists of low-level signal information from static experiments and UWB TDOA measurements and additional onboard sensor data from flight experiments on a quadrotor.
-The [Loco Positioning System (LPS)](https://www.bitcraze.io/documentation/system/positioning/loco-positioning-system/) from [Bitcraze](https://www.bitcraze.io/) based on DWM1000 UWB modules is used to create this dataset.
+We present an ultra-wideband (UWB) time-difference-of-arrival (TDOA) dataset collected from a quadrotor platform for research purposes.
+The dataset consists of low-level signal information from static experiments <em>(static dataset)</em> and UWB TDOA measurements and additional onboard sensor data from flight experiments <em>(flight dataset)</em> in a variety of line-of-sight (LOS) and non-line-of-sight (NLOS) conditions.
+The [Loco Positioning System (LPS)](https://www.bitcraze.io/documentation/system/positioning/loco-positioning-system/) from [Bitcraze](https://www.bitcraze.io/), based on DWM1000 UWB modules, is used to create this dataset.
 We hope this dataset can help researchers develop and compare reliable estimation methods for emerging UWB TDOA-based indoor localization technology.

 ---
 ## Static Dataset
-For the static experiments, we collected UWB TDOA measurements under various line-of-sight (LOS) and non-line-of-sight (NLOS) conditions.
+For the static experiments, we collected UWB TDOA measurements under various LOS and NLOS conditions.
 Two UWB anchors and one [Crazyflie nano-quadrotor](https://www.bitcraze.io/products/old-products/crazyflie-2-0/) equipped with an UWB tag are placed on wooden structures.
 A millimeter-level accurate Vicon motion capture system measures the poses of the tag and the anchors for ground truth data.

 ### Line-of-sight (LOS) experiments
 <!-- word -- left, fig -- right -->